How to Optimize Your Website for AI Search Engines

 Generative Engine Optimization (GEO) is not a buzzword.
 It is the operational shift that happens when search stops being a list of links and starts being a synthesized answer.
 ChatGPT, Perplexity, Google AI Overviews, and Gemini are not crawling your site the way Googlebot does.
 They are pulling extractable facts, evaluating entity credibility, and assembling responses.
 If your content is not structured for that process, you are invisible in the fastest-growing search channel.

-This guide covers the practical changes that make your website citable by AI search engines — not theory, but implementation steps you can start this week.
+This guide covers the practical changes that make your website citable by AI search engines, not theory, but implementation steps you can start this week.
+If you want the conceptual grounding first, start with what answer engine optimization is and the short generative engine optimization definition in the glossary.

 Write entity-first content